Tent Camping

 Military Crew Tent

 Our other tent is a military issue 4-man Crew Tent.
-I love this tent but my family absolutely hates it.
-The 4-man Crew Tent is an A-frame style meaning it looks exactly like an ‘A’ (steep roof line).
-This is generally an old school shape for tents and no long popular in the market – despite a following that still swears by them.
+I love this tent, but my family hates it.
+The 4-man Crew Tent is an A-frame style, meaning it’s shaped exactly like an ‘A’ (steep roof line).
+Generally an old-school shape for tents and is no longer popular in the market – despite a following that still swears by them.

-The tent has two large screened openings and a very short tub which is perfect for looking out.
-You maybe asking yourself, what is a tub?
+The crew tent has two large screened openings and a very short tub, perfect for looking out.
+You may be asking yourself, what is a tub?
 A tub or bathtub refers to the floor of a tent.
-This is usually a thicker fabric that curves up to meet the walls or mesh of the tent.
-Its purpose is to keep the water from coming into the tent, particularly as it splashes down on the sides.
-Personally, I despise when the tub is too tall as your view is cutoff should you wish to lay down in the tent and be able to look out at the amazing scenery you just drove 4 hours to get to.
+This thicker fabric curves up to meet the walls or mesh of the tent.
+Its purpose is to keep the water from entering the tent, particularly as it splashes off the ground.
+A pet peeve is when the tub is too tall.
+The view gets obstructed should you wish to lie down and be able to look out at the beautiful scenery you just drove 4 hours to get to.

 Military Quality

-As with the previous tent, this one comes with a rainfly as well.
-Most tents by the way are designed to work with a fly.
-This particular one just happens to be made of nylon which is a far superior material than polyester.
-In fact, nylon is usually reserved for very high end tents.
+As with the previous tent, this too comes with a rainfly.
+Most tents, by the way, are designed to work with a fly.
+This particular one happens to be nylon, which is a far superior material to polyester.
+Nylon is usually reserved for very high-end tents.
 The fly on this model is also completely waterproof.
-The reason my family hates this tent is that it is extremely dark inside and I get it, I really do.
+The reason why my family hates this tent is that it is extremely dark inside, and I get it, I really do.

 The army crew tent is a perfect example of an overloading tent.
-Meaning it’s fairly big and heavy so you’ll only use it in places with car access.
+Since the tent is big and heavy, its use is in places with car access.
 Technically, it was designed for use by tank crews.
-It however sets up VERY quickly and ticks off all the boxes of what an impeccable tent should do.
-It’s just unfriendly, maybe even ugly in its military OD green.
+It does set up VERY quickly and ticks off all the boxes of what an impeccable tent should do.
+It’s unfriendly, maybe even ugly, as it’s military OD green.
 Unlike the typical surplus items, it comes with a premium price tag for a new one.

 Coleman Galileo – 3 Person